kamapu/vegtable/README.md

 Further development is running in the context of the project [GlobE-wetlands](https://www.wetlands-africa.de/).

-An important source of inspiration for `vegtables` have been the enthusiastic discussions during several versions of the
+An important source of inspiration for `vegtable` have been the enthusiastic discussions during several versions of the
 [Meetings on Vegetation Databases](http://www.hswt.de/person/joerg-ewald/vegetationsdatenbanken.html).

-## Updating to the last version of vegtables
+## Updating to the last version of vegtable
 The very first step is to install the package [devtools](https://github.com/hadley/devtools) and dependencies.
 Then you just need to execute following commands in your R-session: